Aspects of the commuting graph: Simple groups whose commuting graph is a cograph or a chordal graph

 \begin{proof} It is easy to see that

 is an induced cycle isomorphic to $C_{5}$ in $\Gamma(S_5)$.
-Thus, by Proposition~\ref{cog-subg}, it suffices to prove that $\Gamma(S_4)$ is a chordal graph.
+As in Proposition~\ref{syg-cg}, it suffices to prove that $\Gamma(S_4)$ is a chordal graph.
 Note that in $\Gamma(S_4)$, for any non-central element, the cycle type of this element must be one of

 where $\{i,j,k,l\}=\{1,2,3,4\}$.
 Moreover, it is easy to see that

 and